TABLE-Japan's refinery operations status

 Japan, the world's third-biggest oil consumer, has 28 refineries with total refining capacity of 4.52 million barrels per day (bpd).

-Top Japanese oil refiner JX Nippon Oil & Energy Corp's quake-hit 145,000 bpd Sendai refinery may return to full operations in February, earlier than its previous plan for March.
+With most of the refineries already back online since the earthquake, Cosmo Oil Co , Japan's fourth-biggest refiner, resumed partial refining operations at its Chiba refinery, east of Tokyo, to produce fuel oil mainly for power utilities with feedstock shipped from its other refineries.

-Cosmo Oil's Chiba refinery has also yet to fully restart its two crude distillation units (CDU) since last year's March earthquake.
-It had on Jan.
-12 restarted a 36,000 bpd No.10 fuel oil hydro-desulphurisation unit, a No.20 hydrogen producing unit with capacity of 880,000 cubic meters and a 35,000 bpd vacuum gasoil hydro-desulphurisation unit.
+The 36,000 barrels per day No.10 fuel oil hydro-desulphurisation unit, the No.20 hydrogen producing unit with capacity of 880,000 cubic meters and a 35,000 bpd vacuum gasoil hydro-desulphurisation unit resumed operations on Jan.
+12.

-Cosmo is planning to shut some secondary units at Chiba in May and a crude distillation unit (CDU) between September and November, depending on how fast it can restore runs at the plant.
+However, the timing to restart the Chiba plant's two crude distillation units (CDUs) -- the 100,000 bpd No.1 unit and the 120,000 bpd No.2 unit -- is not yet decided, a company spokesman said.

 In the table below, capacity is given in thousands of barrels per day: Firm name Unit.
-000bpd Refining units status JX Nippon Oil & Energy Sendai No1 145.0 to resume operations by Feb.
-2012 Negishi No1 120.0 raised to full capacity on April 10, 2011
+000bpd Refining units status JX Nippon Oil & Energy Sendai No1 145 to resume operations by end March 2012 Negishi No1 120 raised to full capacity on April 10, 2011

 No2 120.0 Unplanned from March 11, 2011 Yokkaichi No5 50.0 raised capacity by 50,000 bpd